aiminhua/ncs_samples/README.rst

 Overview
 ********

 This repo contains many nRF Connect SDK(NCS) samples.
-All of them are desgined for test purposes.
+All of them are designed for test purposes.

-This repo will follow nRF Connect SDK latest tag.
-That is, all samples should work out of box with the latest tag.
-In addition, it should work with other versions of NCS.

-Refer to folder ``sdk_change`` in each example for all tested NCS tags. ``sdk_change`` list all the changes of the related NCS tag to make the samples run on the specified NCS tag.
+The folder ``sdk_change`` in each sample would list all the changes of the related NCS tag to make the samples run on the specified NCS tag.
 To make the samples build and run successfully, you can just overwrite the same files in the correspondent NCS folders.

 A overview of the samples in this repo is shown below.